Source: Cécile BOKO / iONEDigital

 Meagan Good has a clear definition of power that she learned — through years of public scrutiny — to harness with masterful control.
 With unshakable faith and an uncracked foundation built on ideals she inherited from her mother, Meagan is good at keeping the haters at bay.
-The beloved Black actress, with films credits like The Intruder, Think Like A Man and the most recent Death Saved My Life, has built up a skin of armor, albeit a dewy one, and an impenetrable layer of confidence throughout her 26-year career.
+The beloved Black actress, with film credits like The Intruder, Think Like A Man, and the most recent Death Saved My Life, has built up a skin of armor, albeit a dewy one, and an impenetrable layer of confidence throughout her 26-year career.

 “To be a powerful Black woman is to be unapologetic,” the soft-spoken actress tells me for our cover story interview via Zoom.
 True to her casually chic style, Meagan Good appeared on the video call, comfortably dressed in a vintage tee, while taking a break between filming scenes for a new TV show.
 These days, the beauty is rocking cascading goddess locs — a hairstyle that has become one of her signature looks.

 As a teen, Meagan set her sights on Hollywood success, something she knew would not be easy.
 But having grown up as part of the only Black family in a predominantly white neighborhood would give the charming youth her first brush with double consciousness and how her Blackness intersected with her experience as a woman.

 Now, 39 years young and seasoned, the married actress, producer, designer, and overall influential figure is teaching us a thing or two about living an authentic, purposeful life.
 Through the criticisms of being a Black woman who owns her sexiness, she’s graciously clapped back in a way that shows she will not be silenced.
 From a young age, Meagan’s mother instilled a sense of authenticity and individuality in her, so she’s always had a firm understanding of what it means to stay true to herself.